manningstinson/holbertonschool-simple_shell/docs/environ.md

-Certainly!
-Here's the README.md with the full code in each code block:

 # environ.c

 This file, `environ.c`, plays a crucial role in the Simple Shell project.
 It contains functions related to environment variables.
 Let's break down each function: